UpwardRow/BikeBanter/README.md

 I needed to have up to date maps, features which show elevation, real time traffic, and hazards such as road closures.
 To some extend, I can tell the user to pay for premium to access a wider range of features, because it costs me money to utilize these features in my website.
 I needed to have advertisements for free users to cover the costs of the core features users, which also cost money to run.

 That left me with the decision, who do I go with?
 Well, GoogleMapsAPI was the best I think due to the up to date maps, elevation, and road closures.
 Even if it is the most expensive.
 OpenStreetMap uses old maps.
 Not remotely usable.
-Mapbox uses OpenStreetMap for its primary map too, so that's a no go.
+Mapbox uses OpenStreetMap for its primary map too, so that's not an option.

+These figures could be hard to handle so implementation of affiliated links and sponsored bike shops would be great.
+I think if this project reaches an international following thinking of the said monetary avenues would be necessary.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+#### Database

+Security is arguably the most important aspect of an entire coding project.
+The last thing that I would want is to have user data exposed.
+I needed to create a database which was robust, excellent security features, and easy to work with for the scale of my project.

+I have designed a couple of projects with Firebase in the past but I found it somewhat limiting as a NoSQL database.
+I wanted to try a PostgreSQL database as I did in college.
+After some research on Firebase I found that it doesn't scale well, and it can get expensive quickly.

+Supabase was a popular solution to my concerns.
+It is a generally cheaper, PosgreSQL BaaS platform which gives me just that.
+The idea of focusing more on the frontend itself with the new React and Next.js framework gave me more beneficial experience to my learning.
+I'm not as experienced in the field of cybersecurity so this took some of the load off in that area also.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Testing